abhiram-ds/EVA6-Capstone/Part1/README.md

  - The images are then used in other network to get predictions for the stuff
  - The existing annotation and predicted annotation shall be combined to arrive at the final dataset.

-2. Desing the backbone ResNet50 architecture.
+2. Design the backbone ResNet50 architecture.
 3. Predict the bounding boxes by training the model.
 4. The weights can then be frozen and the model be trained for Panoptic Segmentation.